 In small bowl, whisk together vinegar, soy sauce, sugar, garlic, mustard and sesame oil.
 Add to the tomatoes, and toss with a spoon until well combined.
 Stir the filtered water into the tomatoes and sprinkle the surface of the broth with the sesame seeds, radishes and scallions.

 Right before serving, add the ice to the broth.
-Divide the noodles among bowls, and ladle in the broth and any unmelted ice, making sure each serving gets a nice sprinkling of tomatoes, radishes, scallions and sesame seeds.
+Divide the noodles among bowls, and ladle in the broth and any unmelted ice, making sure each serving gets a nice sprinkling of tomatoes, radishes, cucumbers, scallions and sesame seeds.

 Recipe adapted from Chris Jaeckle, All’onda, New York.